The iris in our eyes

 Unique and rare eye colors

-1. Grey eyes
+1. Gray eyes

 Very rare and caused by an even more complex combination of melanin concentration and light scattering.